MoMus2000/Boa/README.md

 Next steps would be create a bytecode interpreter which would be magnitudes faster than the current implementation.

+# Telemetry

+I have set up Telemetry on the compiled Boa binaries to see what kind of programs are being made and run.
+The code is open for you to see the kind of data that I collect.

 ## Setup

 #### Download the compiled [release](https://github.com/MoMus2000/Boa/releases/tag/0.1)